CorndelWithSoftwire/DevOps-Course-FAQs/glossary.md

 _Module 1_

 **Continuous Integration/CI** - The practice of merging all developers' working copies to a shared main branch regularly.
-A Continuous Integration pipeline assists with this by checking the state of repository branches, that might include running tests, static analysis tools and building the application.
+A Continuous Integration pipeline assists with this by checking the state of repository branches; this might include running tests, static analysis tools, building or packaging the application.
 _Module 7_

 **Continuous Delivery/CD** - The ability to deploy software at any time using an automated deployment pipeline.